Contact

 Variable, depending on setup and maintenance

-Therefore, it is worth taking a closer look at the differences:
+That’s why it’s worth taking a closer look at the differences:

 function